-COMM 223 INTERPERSONAL COMMUNICATION TRANSFER
+COMM 223 INTERPERSONAL

+COMMUNICATION OUARANTEED

-Prerequisite: ENGL 90 with a minimum grade of S or appropriate placement score.
+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
+Prerequisite: ENGL 90 with a grade of S, or appropriate placement test score.

 An overview of the processes and practices of interpersonal communication.
 Topics include the role of self-concept, perception, language, diversity, conflict, and listening.
 This course examines various forms and contexts of verbal and non-verbal communication.
+(MOTR COMM 120)